anyaevostinar/anyaevostinar.github.io/classes/208-f25/lab-pointers.md

 }
 ```

 c.
-Recompile `swap.c` for use with gdb and explore `swap` with gdb by trying out the following:
+Recompile `swap.c` for use with gdb (`gcc -Wall -Werror -g -Og -o swap swap.c`) and explore `swap` with gdb by trying out the following:

 * Put a breakpoint just before going into swap (check the [GDB lab](c-gdb-lab) if you don't remember the commands)
 * Print out the addresses of `first` and `second` with `p &first` etc